ibm-cloud-docs/netezza/aws/smartscaling_aws.md

 {:important: .important}
 {:note: .note}
 {:caption: .caption}
+{:beta: .beta}

 # Smart scaling
 {: #smartscaling_intro}

+This is a beta feature that is available for evaluation and testing purposes if you are on {{site.data.keyword.netezza_short}} on AWS.
+{: beta}

 With {{site.data.keyword.netezza_short}} smart scaling, you can gain a deeper understanding of your system resources, especially if you are a database administrator or an operational decision maker.